nf-core/sarek/docs/output.md

 - `<sample>.haplotypecaller.vcf.gz` and `<sample>.haplotypecaller.vcf.gz.tbi`
   - `VCF` with tabix index

-##### GATK Germline Single Sample Variantcalling
+##### GATK Germline Single Sample Variant Calling

 [GATK Single Sample Variantcalling](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) uses HaplotypeCaller in its default single-sample mode to call variants.
 The VCF that HaplotypeCaller emits errs on the side of sensitivity, therefore they are filtered by first running the [CNNScoreVariants](https://gatk.broadinstitute.org/hc/en-us/articles/5358904862107-CNNScoreVariants) tool.
 This tool annotates each variant with a score indicating the model's prediction of the quality of each variant.
 To apply filters based on those scores run the [FilterVariantTranches](https://gatk.broadinstitute.org/hc/en-us/articles/5358928898971-FilterVariantTranches) tool with SNP and INDEL sensitivity tranches appropriate for your task.

-If the haplotype called vcfs are not filtered, check that at least one of `--dbsnp` or `--known_indels` is available.
+If the haplotype-called VCF files are not filtered, then Sarek should be run with at least one of the options `--dbsnp` or `--known_indels`.

 **Output directory: `{outdir}/variantcalling/<sample>/haplotypecaller`**

 - `<sample>.haplotypecaller.filtered.vcf.gz` and `<sample>.haplotypecaller.filtered.vcf.gz.tbi`
   - `VCF` with tabix index

-##### GATK Joint Germline Variantcalling
+##### GATK Joint Germline Variant Calling

-[GATK Joint germline Variantcalling](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) uses Haplotypecaller per sample in `gvcf` mode.
+[GATK Joint germline Variant Calling](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) uses Haplotypecaller per sample in `gvcf` mode.
 Next, the GVCFs are consolidated from multiple samples into a [GenomicsDB](https://gatk.broadinstitute.org/hc/en-us/articles/5358869876891-GenomicsDBImport) datastore.
 After joint [genotyping](https://gatk.broadinstitute.org/hc/en-us/articles/5358906861083-GenotypeGVCFs), [VQSR](https://gatk.broadinstitute.org/hc/en-us/articles/5358906115227-VariantRecalibrator) is applied for filtering to produce the final multisample callset with the desired balance of precision and sensitivity.

 **Output directory: `{outdir}/variantcalling/<sample>/haplotypecaller`**